Can Hair Coloring Trigger Migraine?

 What a great question!
 Not being an expert on hair coloring, I decided to consult my daughter, who is a licensed cosmetologist specializing in hair coloring.
 She also happens to have chronic migraine.
 I figured if anyone could help us out, it would be her.
 I learned a lot.
 Hopefully, her wisdom will help you, too.

-Depending on the quality of your hair coloring product, it is quite possible that some chemicals could trigger migraine.
+Depending on the quality of your hair coloring product, it is quite possible that some chemicals could provoke an attack.
 She was quick to implicate bleach as the primary culprit.
 Apparently, the bleach used to strip color from the hair stays on the hair shaft and scalp for quite a while.
-This is one potential trigger that really sticks with you.
+This is one potential migraine trigger that really sticks with you.

 She didn’t rule out perfumes or other harsh chemicals either.
-Any strong smell can be a migraine trigger.
-She recommends using all-organic hair coloring with no perfumes or chemicals for hair health and migraine trigger avoidance to be safe.
+Any strong smell can be a dangerous for someone with migraine.
+She recommends using all-organic hair coloring with no perfumes or irritating ingredients.
+This approach is best for both hair health and sensory sensitivity.

 The stylist must pull the hair tight to apply coloring to the root when applying an all-over color.
 This puts stress on the scalp.
 Using foils also requires pulling tightly on the hair dozens of times.
 Plus, the added weight of the foils themselves puts physical stress on the scalp.

-If you color your hair, you have the added physical strain of raising your arms to apply color and wrap foils for several hours, too.
+If you color your hair at home, you have the additional physical strain of raising your arms to apply color and wrap foils for several hours can cause neck stiffness.

 Hair coloring is not a fast process either.
-Sitting in a stylist's chair for hours can trigger muscle tension – yet another migraine trigger.
-You might also miss lunch or fail to stay hydrated.
+Sitting in a stylist's chair for hours can trigger muscle tension, yet another well-known precursor to an attack.
+You might also miss lunch or fail to stay hydrated while waiting for your color to process.

-If the chemicals and physical assaults on your scalp don't set off a migraine attack, there is still the possibility that the salon itself is a trigger.
-The fumes from manicures or chemical perms could certainly trigger an attack.
-Florescent lights, hairdryer noises, music, people talking, or the smell of perfumes can all add to a migraine disaster.
+If the chemicals and physical assaults on your scalp don't set off an attack, the salon environment itself might be a problem.
+The fumes from manicures or chemical perms, florescent lights, hairdryer noises, music, people talking, or the smell of perfumes could certainly create a perfect storm for an attack.

-However, not all potential triggers will be your personal triggers.
+However, not all potential environmental factors will be your personal migraine triggers.
 You might find that only certain brands of coloring are triggers.
-Maybe you will be able to tolerate an all-over color but not the physical stress of highlights, ombre, or multiple colors.
-Maybe you can't tolerate bleaching.
+Maybe you will be able to tolerate an all-over color but not the physical stress of highlights, ombré, or multiple colors.
+Maybe you simply can't tolerate bleaching.

 Good luck and happy, migraine-free hair coloring!